fcarvalhopacheco/whots18-data-report/docs/source/2_section.md

 casts started at about 0.25 nm from the buoys with varying drifts during each cast, and they consisted of 5 updown cycles near the surface and 200 to 215 m.
-CTD modulo errors started appearing during casts 3 and 4, indicating problems in communication between the CTD and the deck box (Figs. B1-B3).
+CTD modulo errors started appearing during casts 3 and 4, indicating problems in communication between the CTD and the deck box.
 The number of modulo errors considerably increased at the start of casts conducted near the WHOTS-19 mooring, and those casts were aborted.
 The errors persisted after re-terminating the CTD wire connection and even after replacing the CTD with